Braided skew monoidal categories: Abstract

 \section{Abstract}

 We introduce the notion of a braiding on a skew monoidal category, whose curious feature is that the defining isomorphisms involve three objects rather than two.
-These braidings are shown to arise from, and classify, cobraidings (also known as coquasitriangular structures) on bialgebras.
-Using a multicategorical approach we also describe examples of braidings on skew monoidal categories arising from 2-category theory.
+Examples are shown to arise from 2-category theory and from bialgebras.
+In order to describe the 2-categorical examples, we take a multicategorical approach.
+We explain how certain braided skew monoidal structures in the 2-categorical setting give rise to braided monoidal bicategories.
+For the bialgebraic examples, we show that, for a skew monoidal category arising from a bialgebra, braidings on the skew monoidal category are in bijection with cobraidings (also known as coquasitriangular structures) on the bialgebra.

 \today